Guide to Capital Markets Tribunal Proceedings

 What is decided at a sanctions and costs hearing?

-After a merits hearing, if a Panel finds that a respondent contravened Ontario securities law or acted contrary to the public interest, then a separate sanctions and costs hearing is held to determine the appropriate sanctions and whether the respondent should reimburse any of the costs associated with Staff’s investigation and the hearing.
+After a merits hearing, if a panel finds that a respondent contravened Ontario securities law, then a separate sanctions and costs hearing is held to determine the appropriate sanctions and whether the respondent should reimburse any of the costs associated with the Commission’s investigation and the hearing.

 At a sanctions and costs hearing, you cannot dispute the findings of fact or the legal conclusions made in the merits decision.
-Submissions and evidence at the sanctions and costs hearing should focus on whether Enforcement Staff’s requested sanctions and costs are appropriate, in light of the findings in the merits decision.
+Submissions and evidence at the sanctions and costs hearing should focus on whether the Commission’s requested sanctions and costs are appropriate, in light of the findings in the merits decision.

 What sorts of sanctions can be ordered against me?